slds-lmu/i2ml/content/chapters/21_imbalanced_learning/_index.md

 ---
 title: "Chapter 21: Imbalanced Learning"
 ---
-This chapter introduces imbalanced learning techniques.
+This chapter introduces techniques for learning on imbalanced datasets.